sdondley/ClimateChangeChat/vimwiki-markdown.md

 # Description
 * a ruby script
 * to be used with with vimwiki plugin
+    * vimwiki does not support export of markdown syntax
+        * 3rd party plugin necessary
     * if you don't use vimwiki, you have no need for this plugin
 * converts markdown text to html
 * ~~uses [Pygments](Pygments) to do syntax highlighting of code embedded in the markdown document~~